NguyenCatNguyen/My-React-Notes/README.md

 - [Project List](#project-list)
 -
 # Project List
-`This table contains a list of projects that I have worked on using React`
+`Project that use to practice React`

 # React